KaidenHsu/Database_Systems_Final_Project/README.md

 ```sh
 flask run
 ```
-Now, you should be able to access the application at http://127.0.0.1:5000.
+Now, you should be able to access the application at http://127.0.0.1:5000 and the admin panel at http://127.0.0.1:5000?admin_key=your_admin_key_here (replace your_admin_key_here with your custom admin key).
 For more information, please read the [docs](./docs)